Our Team

 Flynn Keith & Flynn - Bill Benoit

-University Hospitals Portage — Medical Center - Sabrina Christian-Bennett
+University Hospitals Portage — Medical Center - Keith Fletcher

 UH Portage Medical Center Foundation - Kathy Hartung